cakejs/twitch-stream-events/README.md

 ### Webhook delivery time

-Webhook callbacks from Twitch (for events) can be delayed for approximately 2+ minutes from when an event change happens at certain times (min: ~15s, avg: 1 min, max: 2m30s)
+Webhook callbacks from Twitch (for events) can be delayed for approximately 2+ minutes from when an event change happens at certain times (measurements - min: ~15s, avg: 1m, max: 2m30s).

 ### Configuration (settings.json)